turbot/guardrails-docs/docs/concepts/guardrails/tagging/tagging-helpers.md

 ## Example Calculated Policy

-The example creates a Smart Folder, sets the `AWS > S3 > Bucket > Tags` guardrail to `Enforce: Set tags`, and creates our calculated policy that reads the rules from the Guardrails File specified in the previous section.
+The example creates a Policy Pack, sets the `AWS > S3 > Bucket > Tags` guardrail to `Enforce: Set tags`, and creates our calculated policy that reads the rules from the Guardrails File specified in the previous section.

 ```hcl
 resource "turbot_smart_folder" "tag_transform_example" {